agfline/wavfix/README.md

 ## How to contribute

-Feel free to report any bug, any recovery failure (or success !) so i can adapt the code to some eventual special cases.
+Feel free to report any bug, any recovery failure (or success !) so i can adapt the code to new cases.

 ## License
 Copyright © 2016, 2017 Adrien Gesta-Fline<br />